|

 Football On This Day - 20th January 2004

-The first day of Rio Ferdinand's 8 month ban for missing a drugs test.
+Manchester United's Rio Ferdinand served the first day of his 8 month ban for missing a drugs test.
 He

 said he forgot about it as he was moving house and had to go shopping.
 His